YOUR BUSINESS

 It’s common for drivers to believe that they can beat OWI charges by refusing the test, but this isn’t always the case.
 If you were arrested for OWI and refused a chemical test, discuss your strategy with one of the criminal defense lawyers at West & Dunn.

-When Should I Talk to an OWI Defense Attorney?
+When Should I Talk to an OWI Defense Attorney Near Me?

-You should ask to speak with an OWI defense attorney as soon as you are arrested.
+You should ask to speak with a Wisconsin OWI attorney as soon as you are arrested.
 DUI lawyers have in-depth knowledge of the Wisconsin OWI statutes and have experience practicing law in these areas.
 Drunk driving defense attorneys can analyze the details of your OWI case to figure out where the weak points may be that you can use for your defense.

 For example, if the officer didn’t have probable cause to stop your vehicle or the Breathalyzer machine wasn’t calibrated properly, these can be important points for your defense strategy.